 Rheumatoid arthritis is a chronic inflammatory disease in which the synovial membrane of the joint becomes inflamed, resulting in a swelling, stiffness, pain, limited motion, joint deformity, and disability.
-RA is the most common inflammatory arthritis across the world and is an autoimmune disease, in which a person's immune system attacks his or her healthy tissues [1].
+RA is the most common inflammatory arthritis across the world and is an autoimmune disease, in which a person's immune system attacks his or her healthy tissues .

 There is no known cure for rheumatoid arthritis, and spontaneous remission in a stable disease is rare.
-The goal of treatment in this chronic disease today is to alleviate the current symptoms and prevent the future destruction of the joints.
-These two goals may not always coincide, while pain relievers may achieve the first goal, they do not have any impact on the long-term consequences.
+The goal of treatment is today is to alleviate the current symptoms and prevent the future destruction of the joints.
+Pain Relievers do not have any impact on the long-term consequences.